mattfox/debian-server-template-configure/README.md

 # debian-server-template-configure

-Configure a guest after having been cloned from debian-server-template in Matt's VirtualBox install.
+Configure a guest after having been cloned from debian-server-template or ubuntu-server-template in Matt's VirtualBox install.

 ## Usage

-* Clone debian-server-template.
+* Clone debian-server-template or ubuntu-server-template.
 Ensure you reinitialize MAC addresses.
 * Start the new guest.
-Log in as root.
+Log in as root (Debian) or mattfox (Ubuntu).
 * Select a free IP address from the range 192.168.56.{50..254}
 * Run these commands: